Siddopari/STEMlab_Pynq-SDK/Setting-up-your-system.md

 ***

 :warning: The *ssh-copy-id* command is not supported within the regular Windows CMD, use instead the **Git Bash Terminal** or the **Linux Subsystem Terminal** for all the steps of this section.
+Alternatively, you can use the Windows Powershell to set up the RSA key sharing (see [here](https://www.chrisjhart.com/Windows-10-ssh-copy-id/)).

 ***